Marketing

 Quantitative Marketing

 The quantitative marketing faculty at Stanford emphasize theoretically grounded empirical analysis of applied marketing problems.
-This line of inquiry draws primarily on fundamentals in applied microeconomic theory, industrial organization, and econometrics and statistics.
+This line of inquiry draws primarily on fundamentals in applied microeconomic theory, industrial organization, econometrics and advanced statistics

 Questions of interest include:

-Development and application of large-scale experimentation, high-dimensional statistics, applied econometrics and big-data methods to solve marketing problems
+• Development and application of large-scale experimentation, high-dimensional statistics, applied econometrics and computational methods to solve marketing problems

 A common theme of research is the use of rigorous quantitative methods to study important, managerially relevant marketing questions.